-Before that, he graduated from University of Vienna with a BSc in Mathematics.
-In his spare time, Benja studies questions relevant to AI impacts and Friendly AI, including: AI forecasting, intelligence explosion microeconomics, reflection in logic, and decision algorithms.
+Before that, she graduated from University of Vienna with a BSc in Mathematics.
+In her spare time, Benja studies questions relevant to AI impacts and Friendly AI, including: AI forecasting, intelligence explosion microeconomics, reflection in logic, and decision algorithms.

 Luke Muehlhauser: Since you’ve attended two MIRI research workshops on “Friendly AI math,” I’m hoping you can explain to our audience what that work is all about.
 To provide a concrete example, I’d like to talk about the Löbian obstacle to self-modifying artificial intelligence, which is one of the topics that MIRI’s recent workshops have focused on.
 To start with, could you explain to our readers what this problem is and why you think it is important?